nadia-eecs/cs1b/hw/hw02/README.md

 c_{ik}=a_{i1}b_{1k}+a_{i2}b_{2k}+ \dotso + a_{in}b_{nk}
 \end{equation*}$$

-### Determinant
+### Transpose

-A square matrix is a matrix with the same number of rows as the number of columns:
+Given a 2D integer array matrix, return the transpose of matrix.

+The transpose of a matrix is the matrix flipped over its main diagonal, switching the matrix's row and column indices.

 $$\begin{bmatrix}
  a_{00} & a_{01} & a_{02}\\